Implementing the Disclosure (Scotland) Act 2020

 Read the full Act and explanatory notes on legislation.gov.uk.

-How the Act will change our services
+How the Act changed our services

-The Act will lead to:
+The Act led to:

 - changes to disclosure checks